 - 3/4 inch drive – The largest sizes that are suitable for task involving max torque.

 Owning multiple torque wrenches is highly recommended and ensures you are able to move the wrench freely with adequate torque.

 The torque wrench can be used for many different applications and not just tightening wheel lugs.
 It is a ratchet with a handle but with the addition of torque settings.
-After snapping one of my locking wheel nuts, I have always since used a torque wrench for tightening lug nuts.
+After snapping one of my wheel locks, I have always since used a torque wrench for tightening lug nuts.
 When working on cars, matching the torque wrench with the recommended socket sets, enables you to have the perfect mechanics setup.

 All of our recommendations cover all the different types of torque wrenches and offer excellent value for money.
 Investing into a quality wrench ensures you are able to correct set the correct torque value for the nuts or bolt.